elastic/integrations/packages/lmd/docs/README.md

 # Lateral Movement Detection Model

-The Lateral movement detection model package contains assets that detect lateral movement based on file transfer activity.
+The Lateral movement detection model package contains assets that detect lateral movement based on file transfer activity and Window's RDP events.
 This package requires a Platinum subscription.
 Please ensure that you have a Trial, Platinum, or Enterprise subscription before proceeding.
 This package is licensed under Elastic License v 2.0.

 ## Configuration